nikola-maric/hs-dawg/README.md

 ### Important note

-Build just for fun, see benchmark results at the end.
+Built just for fun, see benchmark results at the end.

 ### Implementation bits